-One immediate consequence is that credible intervals will be roughly identical to the usual Wald interval (based on the MLE) as $n \to \infty$ .
-The key take away: in fixed dimension, large sample-size problems, under some conditions Bayesian procedures will behave like standard frequentist inference.
+One immediate consequence of the BvM result is that credible intervals will be roughly identical to the usual Wald interval (based on the MLE) as $n \to \infty$.
+The key take away: in fixed dimension, large sample-size problems, under some conditions Bayesian procedures will have strong frequency guarantees.

-The condition "(strictly) positive in a neighborhood around $\theta^$ " is extremely strong in highdimensions or in a non-parametric problem.
+The condition that "(strictly) positive in a neighborhood around θ^ " is extremely strong in high-dimensions or in a non-parametric problem.
 In general, when the parameter space is large you should be suspicious of this assumption.

-6 Where do priors come from?
+33.6 Where do priors come from?

-The purist Bayesian view is that the prior should truly be an encoding of your prior beliefs.
+The "correct" answer is that the prior should truly be an encoding of your prior beliefs.
 Often we choose priors by convenience (recall our examples from the minimax lecture).
-Some might argue that in many cases the priors do not matter but this is only rigorously true in low-dimensional, parametric problems.
+Some might argue that in many cases the priors do not matter (see below) but this is only rigorously true in low-dimensional, parametric problems.

-Some might also choose priors based on the data; this is known as empirical Bayes.
+Some might also choose priors based on the data, this is known as empirical Bayes.
 This is often a good idea but some would consider it to not strictly adhere to the Bayesian philosophy.

 Some have argued for what are called non-informative priors, i.e. priors that somehow capture complete ignorance about the parameter.
-The natural first attempt would be to say that we take $\pi(\theta) \propto 1$ , however this has some drawbacks.
-If we have no information about the parameter $\theta$ then presumably we should also have no information about some transformation about the parameter, i.e. say $\theta^2$ .
-However, if you transform the flat prior to a prior on $\theta^2$ it will not be flat.
-A prior that is in fact invariant under transformations is called Jeffreys prior where we choose $\pi(\theta) \propto \sqrt{I(\theta)}$ , where $I(\theta)$ is the Fisher information for the model under consideration.
+The natural first attempt would be to say that we take $\pi(\theta) \propto 1$, however this has some drawbacks.
+If we have no information about the parameter θ then presumably we should also have no information about some transformation about the parameter, i.e. say θ^2 .
+However, if you transform the flat prior to a prior on θ^2 it will not be flat.
+A prior that is in fact invariant under transformations is called Jeffreys prior where we choose $\pi(\theta) \propto \sqrt{I(\theta)}$, where $I(\theta)$ is the Fisher information for the model under consideration.
 You will verify this in your HW.